weskempa-liferay/liferay-openai-demo-wizard/README.md

 # Liferay OpenAI Demo Wizard Project

 Using this application you can quickly configure content for Liferay demo purposes.
-It uses Open AI's API and Node.js
+It uses Open AI's API, Liferay's APIs, and Next.js

 Contributions are welcome!
 We can use this as a starting point to build purpose-built generative API functionality using Liferay's headless APIs.